aldesantis/alessandro.codes/src/content/Literature notes/Articles/The Amazon Everyone Should Have Feared.md

 ---
+title: |
-title: The Amazon Everyone Should Have Feared
+  The Amazon Everyone Should Have Feared
+full_title: |
-full_title: The Amazon Everyone Should Have Feared
+  The Amazon Everyone Should Have Feared
+author: |
-author: Marketplace Pulse
+  Marketplace Pulse
 url: https://www.marketplacepulse.com/articles/the-amazon-everyone-should-have-feared
 category: articles
 image_url: https://cdn.marketplacepulse.com/articles/684/cover_social.jpg
-date: 2024-12-29
-time: 6:40 PM
-last_highlighted_date: 2024-11-08 12:13:41.828652+00:00
 published_date: 2024-11-01
 summary: |
   Amazon is producing record profits while investing more than ever before.
 It reported $22.6 billion in capital expenditures in the third quarter — a new high.
 It also reported $15.3 billion in net income, a new high, too.